seamapi/docs/docs/device-guides/get-started-with-controlbyweb-devices.md

 ## 2 — Link ControlByWeb Account with Seam

-To control your ControlByWeb device via the Seam API, you must first authorize your Seam workspace against your ControlByWeb account.
+To control your ControlByWeb relay device via the Seam API, you must first authorize your Seam workspace against your ControlByWeb Cloud account.
 To do so, Seam provides[ Connect Webviews](../core-concepts/connect-webviews.md): pre-built UX flows that walk you through authorizing your application to control your ControlByWeb device.

 #### Request a Connect Webview